PipeWire/pipewire/INSTALL.md

 $ meson configure builddir -Dprefix=/usr # Default: /usr/local
 ```

-Pipewire specific build options are listed in the "Project options"
+PipeWire specific build options are listed in the "Project options"
 section.
 They are defined in `meson_options.txt`.

 Finally, invoke the build: